Arts and Culture Planner and Public Humanities Specialist

 Emma Boast joined MAPC in 2019 as an Arts and Culture Fellow in the Arts and Culture Department.
-Emma is serving a two-year term with MAPC.
+Following the end of her two-year fellowship, Emma remained at MAPC as an Arts and Culture Planner and Public Humanities Specialist.
 Her interests include community curation; hyperlocal history; art in public life; histories of urban planning and development, and interdisciplinary approaches to informal education.
 She is particularly interested in how innovative forms of storytelling and community engagement can connect everyday experience with new areas of knowledge and advance social justice.

 Prior to joining MAPC, Emma worked as curator and cultural organizer who shaped experiences to help people collectively understand the past, engage with the present, and reimagine the future of places.
 Her experience has included curatorial work with the National Public Housing Museum in Chicago and cultural policy development with the Department of Art, Culture + Tourism in Providence, RI.
 She also spent five years as the founding Director of Exhibitions and Programming at the Museum of Food and Drink in New York City.
 In this capacity, she led research and production of the museum’s interdisciplinary exhibitions; public, school, and family programs; and digital initiatives.